These promotions will be applied to this item:

 "...So the second half of the book was truly a joy.
 The hunting of Dracula across London and even across the seas as he tries to escape back to his..."
 Read more

-Customers appreciate the classic content of the book, describing it as truly timeless and a literary classic, with one customer noting its wonderful blend of 19th-century elements.
+Customers appreciate the classic content of the book, describing it as a timeless literary work, with one customer noting its wonderful blend of 19th-century elements.

 "...You guessed it - the old fashioned writing!
 This is such a uniquely written story...."
 Read more